Suspense is a critical aspect of writing crime fiction. All the elements outlined below can help to increase suspense over the course of your novel:

 Red herrings can work with other elements to increase suspense:

-Foreshadowing, atmosphere and mood
+Create atmosphere and mood with foreshadowing

 Foreshadowing involves suggestions of things that may happen.
 It may be direct or indirect.
 For example, an example of indirect foreshadowing might be the protagonist’s arrival at a house during a terrible storm (a well-known cliché).
 The storm is a suggestion of the terrible experience the protagonist will have when a crime is committed at the house.